42School/api-documentation/getting_started.md

 - **The redirect URI(s)**.
 Theses URI(s) are needed if you app acts as a third tier between the 42 data and an user (this _flow_ is called `Web Application Flow`), and specify where the user need to be redirected after his authentication.
 If you plan to use your app just as a server-side app, without user interaction, you can set any valid adress, you'll not need theses URI.
 - **The scopes** you'll need.
 A scope is an aera of access.
 By default, your application only have access to public data, it's your call to add more scopes.
 Try to *only add the scopes you'll really need*, you can change your application scopes later if you need more permissions.

-> Note: The complete description of the authentication process through the OAuth2 Web Application Flow is described in the [introduction section of theses guides](/apidoc/guides/introduction#web-application-flow).
+> Note: The complete description of the authentication process through the OAuth2 Web Application Flow is described in [the next section of this guide](/apidoc/guides/web_application_flow)..

 Get your credentials